yufongpeng/AnovaBase.jl/README.md

 # Anova
-Implement one-way and multi-way anova, including type 1, 2 and 3.
-The syntax and output resemble GLM.
+Implement one-way and multi-way anova, including type 1, 2 and 3 sum of squares.
+The syntax and output resemble package GLM.
-Only fixed effect, independent ANOVA is supported now.
-Other variants will be further developed.
+Linear model for either fixed-effect only or mixed-effect is available.
+GLM will be further developed.

 ## Examples
+### Simple linear model
 ```
 julia> using RCall, Anova